Inside a barn

 Storage of livestock wastes and wastewater involves accumulating

-manure in an environmentally sound manner until they can be
+manure in an environmentally sound manner until it can be

 applied to land or otherwise utilized.
 Manure storage facilities